 Since periodontal probing is such an important aspect of the periodontal examination, the technique must be systematic and consistent.
 The operator, when probing, will:

-Dictate findings to the dental assistant who will chart data on a form that allows comparison of readings over time
+- dictate findings to an assistant or a voice activated software program who will chart data on a form that allows comparison of readings over time

-Use radiographs to verify the level of bone and the presence of bone loss.
+- Use radiographic images to verify the level of bone and the presence of bone loss

-Even though periodontal probing is one of the best diagnostic tools we have to assess periodontal disease, there are also certain pitfalls to avoid:
+Even though periodontal probing is one of the best diagnostic tools to assess periodontal disease, there are also certain pitfalls to avoid:

 Visibility is another extremely important factor in accurate probing.
 It is important that the probe be clearly visible to obtain accurate results.
-The skillful use by the dental assistant of the air/water syringe and the evacuation system will help keep the probing areas visible.
+The use of the air/water syringe and the evacuation system will help keep the probing areas visible.

 Bleeding at the gingival margin or sulcus is often the first indicator of gingivitis or periodontitis.
-Bleeding, pocket depths, and radiographs are used together to determine periodontal condition.
+Bleeding, pocket depths, and radiographic images are used together to determine the periodontal condition.
 These measurements are significant for two different types of periodontal disease and their future treatment.